 - Personal invitation to experience a distinctive travel opportunity with the Ellen Matilda Poss Director and fellow Avant Guardian members

 - Private exhibition tour for up to 20 guests with a member of the ICA’s curatorial staff*

 - Base event rental fee discount of 30% for a private event at the ICA

 To join the Avant Guardian Society, please contact 617-478-3198 or email@example.com.

 *Upon request, subject to availability, restrictions may apply

-Northern Trust is proud to sponsor the Director's Circle.
+The Northern Trust Company is proud to sponsor the Director’s Circle.

 Image (top): Visitors explore works on view in the exhibition Barry McGee.
 Photo: Mark Manne.